socketry/falcon/guides/extended-features/README.md

 ## WebSockets

-Falcon supports (partial and full) `rack.hijack` for both for HTTP/1 and HTTP/2 connections.
 You can use [async-websocket] in any controller layer to serve WebSocket connections.

 [async-websocket]: https://github.com/socketry/async-websocket